Douglas Dawson: Background and education

 Dawson was the second son of the Hon.
 Thomas Vesey Dawson, an officer of the Coldstream Guards who was killed at the Battle of Inkerman.
 His paternal grandfather was Richard Thomas Dawson, 2nd Baron Cremorne.
 His elder brother, Vesey, was also a British Army officer.

-He attended Eton College, and then joined the Coldstream Guards in 1874, attending the Staff College in 1881.
+He attended Eton College, and then joined the Coldstream Guards as a lieutenant on 21 January 1874, attending the Staff College in 1881.

-Military career
+Military and diplomatic career

-Dawson saw service with the Egyptian Campaign of 1882, where he fought at the battles of Mahuta, Kassassin, Tel el-Kebir and the capture of Cairo.
+Dawson saw service with the Anglo-Egyptian War, where he fought at the battles of Mahuta, Kassassin, Tel el-Kebir and the capture of Cairo.
 In the Nile Expedition of 1884–85, he was part of the Guards' Camel Corps, was mentioned in despatches, and saw action at the Battle of Abu Klea.
-He was then appointed a Military Attaché from 1895 to 1901, posted to Austria-Hungary, Serbia, France, Belgium and Switzerland, before returning to the United Kingdom in March 1902 to command the 10th Provisional Battalion stationed at Dover The following year he was appointed Master of the Ceremonies to King Edward VII, serving from 1903 to 1907 and then as a Comptroller in the Lord Chamberlain's Department.
+He was promoted to captain on 19 September 1885, major on 29 July 1891, and lieutenant-colonel on 19 May 1897.
+From 1895 to 1901 he was Military Attaché, posted to Austria-Hungary, Serbia, France, Belgium and Switzerland.
+He received a brevet promotion to colonel on 19 May 1901, and the following year returned to the United Kingdom where he was in command of the 10th Provisional Battalion stationed at Dover from March to December 1902.
+The following year he was appointed Master of the Ceremonies to King Edward VII, serving from 1903 to 1907 and then as a Comptroller in the Lord Chamberlain's Department.

-On the outbreak of the First World War he received an appointment as Assistant Director of Personal Services at the War Office from 1914 to 1915, and was appointed Inspector of Vulnerable Points at GHQ from 1916 to 1919, in which role he was again mentioned in despatches.
+On the outbreak of the First World War Dawson received an appointment as Assistant Director of Personal Services at the War Office from 1914 to 1915, and was appointed Inspector of Vulnerable Points at GHQ from 1916 to 1919, in which role he was again mentioned in despatches.
 After the War, in 1920, he resigned his position as Comptroller and was appointed State Chamberlain, holding the office until 1924.

 Awards and honours

-Partly as a result of his diplomatic career, he held a number of foreign decorations, including the Iron Crown of Austria (Knight Commander); the Turkish Order of Medjidie (3rd class); the Danish Order of Dannebrog (Grand Cross); the Japanese Grand Cross Sacred Treasure and Grand Cross Rising Sun; the Grand Cross of the Crown of Italy; and the Grand Cross of the Crown of Romania.
+As a result of his diplomatic career and his position at the Court, Dawson held a number of British and foreign decorations, including the Iron Crown of Austria (Knight Commander); the Turkish Order of Medjidie (3rd class); the Danish Order of Dannebrog (Grand Cross); the Japanese Grand Cross of the Order of the Sacred Treasure and Grand Cross of the Order of the Rising Sun; the Grand Cross of the Crown of Italy; and the Grand Cross of the Crown of Romania.
 He served as the Registrar and Secretary to the Order of the Bath, and the Secretary to the Order of the Garter.

 Personal life

-He married Aimée Evelyn Pirie, formerly Mrs Oakley, in 1903, who was appointed Dame Grand Cross of the Order of the British Empire in 1918.
+Dawson married Aimée Evelyn Pirie, formerly Mrs Oakley, in 1903.
+She was appointed a Dame Grand Cross of the Order of the British Empire in 1918.

-Sir Douglas and Lady Aimée Dawson lived at Medmenham Abbey in Buckinghamshire.

-Their adopted daughter, Rosemary, married Lieutenant-Colonel Vernon Erskine-Crum; the couple had one son, Brigadier Douglas Erskine Crum.
+Sir Douglas and Dame Aimée Dawson lived at Medmenham Abbey in Buckinghamshire.
+Their adopted daughter, Rosemary Dawson, married Lieutenant-Colonel Vernon Erskine-Crum; the couple had one son, Brigadier Douglas Erskine Crum.

-Dame Aimée Evelyn Dawson died on 24 December 1946, aged 82, at Oxfordshire.